 Every business is capable of generating hazardous wastes, even retail operations.
 What are typical hazardous wastes found in businesses?

 - Fluorescent lamps because of mercury

 - Aerosol cans because of the remaining contents and pressure

 - Spent solvents, paints, batteries, etc.

-- Completing the hazardous waste manifest: Printers’ National Environmental Assistance Center (PNEAC) offers a training video on completing the EPA Uniform Hazardous Waste Manifest.
+- Completing the hazardous waste manifest: The EPA has a document that can guide you on how to complete the EPA Uniform Hazardous Waste Manifest.